querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 ## Properties
 Properties should always appear on a new line by themselves.
 If a selector only has a single property, feel free to keep that on one line.

+{% highlight css %}
+/* Many properties */
+.embiggen {
+    font-size: 2.8em;
+    font-weight: bold;
+}

+/* Just the one */
+.emredden { color: red; }
+{% endhighlight %}

 ### Shorthand vs. longhand notation
-&zwnj;<mark>CSS should be written in longhand</mark>, with shorthand properties only used when you are *absolutely sure* that a particular value will always apply.
+**CSS should be written in longhand**, with shorthand properties only used when you are *absolutely sure* that a particular value will always apply.
 Using longhand makes the code consistent and easier to understand (who can even remember the full syntax for properties like `animation`?)
 [Shorthand is an anti-pattern.](http://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/)

 Shorthand has the added pitfall in that it resets all related properties to their defaults, even if they’ve been changed in the same selector.